What You Should Know About Broken Jaws

 This may be due to:

-The jawbones run from your chin up to the ear on either sided of your face.
+The jawbones run from your chin to the ear on either side of your face.
 In over half of broken jaws, the jaw fractures in two places (or more).
-The second fracture is normally at the end of the jawbone, close to the ear.
+The second fracture is usually at the jawbone’s end, close to the ear.

 The second fracture is caused by impact travelling along the jaw to the relatively weak section of the jawbone just below the ear.